wundergraph/cosmo/helm/cosmo/README.md

 ## Configuration and installation details

 By default, the chart deploys a production-grade Cosmo stack **without** Clickhouse, PostgreSQL and Keycloak.
-After you have provisioned the databases, you can set the right configuration in the `values.yaml` file.
+After you have provisioned the databases, you can set the right configuration in the `values.yaml` file and do a `helm upgrade` to apply the changes.
-The studio, controlplane, router and otelcollector are exposed via ingress.
+The studio, controlplane, router and collectors are exposed via ingress.
 Don't forget to update the public URL in the `values.yaml` file as well.

 ## Seed your organization and account

-The seed is a special component that is used to seed your organization and account.
+The seed is a special component that is used to seed your organization and admin account.
 It is only needed once and can be disabled after the initial setup.
-Ensure that your postgres and keycloak are running before you enable the seed.
+This user allows you to invite people or configure SSO.
+Ensure that your postgres and keycloak are running before you enable the seed to avoid any issues.
 Update the `global.seed` values in the `values.yaml` file accordingly and run:

 ```shell